-Deming framework connecting appreciation for a system, knowledge about variation, theory of knowledge, and psychology.
+Deming’s System of Profound Knowledge explains improvement through appreciation for a system, knowledge of variation, theory of knowledge, and psychology.

 Definition